-12.1 The Rules of the Legal Ombudsman provide a right of complaint to all individuals who engage the services of authorised persons such as Patent Attorneys and Trade Mark Attorneys.
-The Legal Ombudsman has also applied to have the jurisdiction to review complaints made by micro enterprises as defined in European Recommendation 2003/361/EC (broadly enterprises with fewer than 10 staff and a turnover or balance sheet value not exceeding $\in 2$ million); charities, clubs, associations and societies with annual incomes of less than £1 million, trusts with net asset value less than £1 million and personal representatives or residual beneficiaries of an estate where a person with a complaint died before referring it to the ombudsman scheme.

-12.2 Sufficient information must be given to all clients to enable them to identify whether they do have a right to take their complaint to the Legal Ombudsman and to contact the Legal Ombudsman to clarify whether they can.
+- 12.1 The Rules of the Legal Ombudsman provide a right of complaint to all individuals who engage the services of authorised persons such as Patent Attorneys and Trade Mark Attorneys.
+The Legal Ombudsman has also applied to have the jurisdiction to review complaints made by micro enterprises (broadly enterprises with fewer than 10 staff and a turnover or balance sheet value not exceeding €2 million); charities, clubs, associations and societies with annual incomes of less than £1 million, trusts with net asset value less than £1 million and personal representatives or residual beneficiaries of an estate where a person with a complaint died before referring it to the ombudsman scheme. - 12.2 Sufficient information must be given to all clients to enable them to identify whether they do have a right to take their complaint to the Legal Ombudsman and to contact the Legal Ombudsman to clarify whether they can.